 We use industry-leading fraud detection capabilities that help us recognize when our Card Members are traveling, so you don’t need to notify us before you travel.
+We recommend:

 If you have any doubt that AMEX’s systems are keeping track of you, here’s an email we received after checking into our hotel in Frankfurt.

 When you log into your Barclays account, click on the Account Services tab.
 From there, click on My Travel: